zartashiafzal/7am_Data_analysis_with_python/input_csv/readme.md

 # What you can find in this folder?
--  All input files in csv format that we are using in out data analysis class
+-  All input files in CSV format that we are using in our data analysis class
--  Download them to run on your local machine
+-  Download to read them on your local machine